-(4) Submit a traffic code analysis narrative.
+- (4) Submit a traffic code analysis narrative.
 Identify local codes and regulations, which may impact the layout and configuration of all site access roads.
-Include correspondence with tribal, city, county, or state authorities, to validate your analysis.
+Include correspondence with tribal, city, county, or state authorities, to validate your analysis. - (5) Identify special site features, which merit additional studies.
+These include, but are not limited to loading docks, retaining walls, bridges, ground- source heat pump wells, special drainage structures, etc.